Longestboi/STEX-rs/README.md

 The shader template exporter is designed to make it easier to use basic shaders in most game engines.

-## Activities:
-1. Write a Unity interface with the imported HLSL shader code using the shader and material file types
-2. Write an Unreal Engine interface with the imported HLSL shader code

 ## Implementation of the Shader Exporting
 Shader exporting is similar to how static website generators work, take a template and operate on it depending on the context.
 By having a tag in the template file – something like `// <% core_here %>` – the exporter can place the core into the template where the user specifies.